MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

 .. include:: text_modules/data_prep_pick_particles.rst

-If you finished picking from your micrographs, you can export your box files with :guilabel:`File` -> :guilabel:`Save`.
+If you finished picking from your micrographs, you can export your box files with :guilabel:`File` -> :guilabel:`Open Folder...`.
 Training data is created for all micrographs that have an activated checkbox.
 Create a new directory called train_annotation and save it there.
 Close boxmanager.

 Optionally, you now create a third folder with the name :file:`train_image`.
 Now for each box file, copy the corresponding image from :file:`full_data` into :file:`train_image`.